Corionis/ELS/artifacts/document/ideas.md

 # Ideas

-The existence of an empty (or not) .volmonger file triggers the "I Win" behavior.
+The existence of an empty (or not) volmonger.json file triggers the "I Win" behavior.

 "I Win" means - make the target look like my source - including any deletions necessary.

-If .volmonger files exist on both systems it is a conflict.
+If volmonger.json files exist on both systems it is a conflict.
 The conflict is flagged, logged into a input file for re-rerun purposes, then skipped for that monge run.